HISTORY & WHAT TO EXPECT

 In addition to our formal gardens, our site also features a nearly 1 mile-long walking loop that allows visitors to explore woods, wetlands, and waterways.

 This walking loop also takes you past our Friesian Horse pasture, where you can see these magnificent Dutch beauties grazing in the summer months, as well as a variety of wildlife along the way.
+Please note, horses are not in the park until after the Tulip Time Festival and are dependent on availability.
+Currently, there are no horses on the island.

 AMERICAN PUBLIC GARDENS ASSOCIATION & THE AMERICAN HORTICULTURAL SOCIETY